flyerhzm/redis-sentinel/README.md

     Redis.new(master_name: "master1", sentinels: [{host: "localhost", port: 26379}, {host: "localhost", port: 26380}])

+There are two additional options:

+1. `:failover_reconnect_timeout` (seconds) will block for that long when redis is unreachable to give failover enough time to take place.
+Does not wait if not given, or time given is 0.

+2. `:failover_reconnect_wait` (seconds) how long to sleep after each failed reconnect during a failover event.
+Defaults to 0.1s.

 ## Example

 start redis master server, listen on port 16379